slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 Fork this repository [https://github.com/slsa-framework/oss-na24-slsa-workshop-organization](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization) by clicking this [link](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/fork).

-Under [policies/publish](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/tree/main/policies/publish) are the configuration files for the publish policy.
+Under directory [policies/publish](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/tree/main/policies/publish) are the configuration files for the publish policy.
 The file maintained by the organization admins is [org.json](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/tree/main/policies/publish/org.json).
 This file contains a list of "trusted roots", which is a list of trusted entities.
 In this demo, each trusted root is a SLSA builder allowed to build projects for the organization, along with its corresponding SLSA level.
 For example, the [first listed builder](https://github.com/slsa-framework/oss-na24-slsa-workshop-organization/blob/main/policies/publish/org.json#L5-L8) has `id:https://github.com/slsa-framework/slsa-github-generator/.github/workflows/generator_container_slsa3.yml`, `slsa_level:3` and is given the short name `github_generator_level_3`.